Donwulff/bio-tools/mapping/README.md

 https://software.broadinstitute.org/gatk/best-practices/workflow?id=11145
 That said, I believe these scripts to create GATK Best Practices compatible BAM's on single node in very efficient manner.

-#### uBAM Pros:
+### uBAM Pros:
 * GATK 4.0 Best Practices examples only support uBAM input
 * Stores read metadata in standard way, in particular read groups
 * RevertSam sanitizes reads and makes sure there are no errors
 * Picard MarkDuplicates new mode requires uBAM sort order

-#### uBAM Cons:
+### uBAM Cons:
 * Many quality control and adapter-trimming tools require FASTQ
 * Picard tools isn't multithreaded, so sorting is very slow
 * MarkDuplicates in queryname order can't be split by chromosome order
 * Does not seem to store Illumina Casava 1.8 flags, this should be easy fix

-#### Original motivation - new queryname order MarkDuplicates workflow for full duplicate identification
+### Original motivation - new queryname order MarkDuplicates workflow for full duplicate identification
 From Picard MarkDuplicates documentation: "However, when the input is query-sorted (actually query-grouped), then unmapped mates and secondary/supplementary reads are not excluded from the duplication test and can be marked as duplicate reads."
 When tested, the implementatiton actually required queryname order, crashing on query-grouped input.
 You could sort the FASTQ files into queryname order, but this would take as much effort as full RevertSam.
-If marking all the duplicates is sgnificant for your workflow, uBAM seems currently best option, even if it's somewhat forced.
+If marking all the duplicates is sgnificant for your workflow, uBAM seems currently best option, even if it's somewhat forced by Broad Institute.

-#### Automatically handles many situations and issues found in personal genome sequences
+### Automatically handles many situations and issues found in personal genome sequences
 * Automatically detects and removes adapter read-through on any PE sequencing (Dante Labs)
 * Missing platform tag in read group (BigY)
 * CASAVA headers in read names (BigY)
 * Missing read pairs in chromosome-filtered BAM (BigY)
 * Complete Genomics style read-name handling (Dante Labs, Genos Research)

-#### Other features
+### Other features
 * Attempts to check and warn about obviously insufficient disk space
 * Automatically uses CPU threads & memory available
 * Temporary files can be directed to a fast disk